 King Harold II of England had just successfully repelled a Viking invasion led by King Harald Hardrada of Norway at Stamford Bridge.
 However, he was then compelled to hastily mobilize his army southwards to confront the looming threat of William, Duke of Normandy.

 His soldiers, still fatigued and reduced in numbers from their recent conflict at Stamford Bridge, were ill-prepared for another skirmish.
 This unfortunate state of affairs likely played a crucial role in Harold’s subsequent defeat at Hastings, which signaled the cessation of Anglo-Saxon rule in England.

 After the English king, Edward the Confessor died, there were three people fighting to take his place on the throne: William of Normandy, Harold Godwinson, and Harald Hardrada.

 Harold Godwinson was actually crowned king by the English Parliament on January 6, 1066, one day after Edward the Confessor died.

 William (and Harald) were not prepared to accept Harold being the new king and began their own, separate, invasions—Harald invading from the north and William from the south.

-William built an invasion fleet and was ready to sail to England from Normandy around August 12, 1066, but he had to wait for favourable winds.
-He was also concerned about the Anglo-Saxon fleet, so he decided to wait for more favourable conditions.
+William built an invasion fleet and was ready to sail to England from Normandy around August 12, 1066, but he had to wait for favorable winds.
+He was also concerned about the Anglo-Saxon fleet, so he decided to wait for more favorable conditions.